MichaelBelgium/flarum-discussion-views/README.md

 # Flarum discussion views

-This is an extension for the [flarum forum software](http://flarum.org) where you can enable and track how many times a discussion has been viewed.
+This is an extension for the [flarum forum software](http://flarum.org) where you can track how many times a discussion has been viewed.

 # Installation
 Execute this command in your flarum root: `composer require michaelbelgium/flarum-discussion-views`